-Carolyn Dalton is one of Australia’s best known and well respected policy lawyers and strategic thinkers.
+Carolyn Hough is one of Australia’s best known and well respected policy lawyers and strategic thinkers.
 A copyright law specialist, she is also an expert adviser on internet and communications law and policy.

 Carolyn has spent over 15 years working with a wide range of government departments, industry bodies and major corporations as a legal adviser, public policy professional and government relations manager.

 Policy Australia’s clients include internet companies such as Google and Netflix, peak body groups in the education sector, digital advocacy groups and rights holder representative organisations.

 - Head of Government Relations and Public Policy, Google Australia & New Zealand

 - Special Counsel, Copyright & Communications, Minter Ellison Lawyers

 (representing clients such as the peak body for Australia’s school and TAFE sectors, Optus, the Motion Picture Association of America, the Interactive Games Association of Australia, the Australian Subscription Television and Radio Association, the Commonwealth Education Department, the National Film and Sound Archive and the Copyright in Cultural Institutions Working Group)